A complete guide to Edexcel GCSE Physics

 GCSEPhysicsSubject Guides11 min readBy Amadeus Carnegie

-Edexcel GCSE Physics (specification 1PH0) is run by Pearson Edexcel and is the second most popular physics GCSE in the UK after AQA.
+Edexcel GCSE Physics (specification 1PH0) is run by Pearson Edexcel, one of the major exam boards offering GCSE Physics.
 It is a linear qualification, structured around fifteen topics and assessed across two written papers at the end of Year 11.

 This guide covers everything you need to know to walk into the exam confident: How the papers are structured, which topics are tested on each, the core practicals you have to know, and the revision techniques that work best for physics.